 It’s the 21st century and coming out of the closet is becoming more widely accepted than ever.
 However, this doesn’t mean that it is an easy process.
-The LGBTQ individual may be afraid of the potentially unpredictable reactions of loved ones, and loved ones may be concerned with how to handle and support the LGBTQ individual.
+The LGBTQI individual may be afraid of the potentially unpredictable reactions of loved ones, and loved ones may be concerned with how to handle and support the LGBTQI individual.

 As a result, the process of coming out can be riddled with negative emotions like shame and fear.
 These feelings can make coming out a much more difficult process.

 Below are some simple guidelines and advice from close friends of mine that have helped them through the process.

 - Start with appropriate people.
 Begin with your friends; it's usually easier to confide in them.
 Avoid beginning the process with people with whom you are unsure what their reaction might be.

 - Set appropriate dates and stick to them.
 Establish these dates far in advance to you can prepare yourself.
 Example: At the end of summer I will tell my friends, after the new year I will tell my family.

 - Start small, go big.
 The first person is always the hardest.
 Fact: it gets progressively easier to come out with every person you confide in.

 - Avoid catastrophizing.
 Changes are, you are exaggerating to yourself the reactions that your loved ones will have.
 Think about this realistically.